google/app-reporting-pack/README.md

 - `Ads config` - path to `google-ads.yaml` file.
 - `Video orientation mode` - how to get video orientation for video assets - from YouTube (`youtube` mode, [learn more on authentication](docs/setup-youtube-api-to-fetch-video-orientation.md)), from asset name (`regex` mode) or use placeholders (`placeholders` mode).

-After the initial run of `run-local.sh` command it will generate `app_reporting_pack.yaml` config file with all necessary information used for future runs.
+After the initial run of `run-local.sh` command it will generate `app_reporting_pack.yaml` config file with all necessary information to be used for future runs.
-When you run `bash run-local.sh` next time it will automatically pick up created configuration.
+When you run `bash run-local.sh` next time it will automatically pick up the created configuration.

 ##### Schedule running `run-local.sh` as a cronjob